tnc1997/dart-tfl-api-client/README.md

-# TfL API Client
+# Client for TfL API

 A client for accessing the TfL API.

-Please note that the TfL API Client is unofficial and not endorsed by TfL.
+Please note that Client for TfL API is unofficial and not endorsed by TfL.

 ## Usage